 Vlatko Andonovski, Head Coach

 Vlatko joins FC Kansas City as Head Coach with an incredible soccer pedigree that includes an illustrious professional soccer career as well as coaching some of the country’s finest young soccer players.
-Vlatko holds an “A” License, NSCAA Goalkeeping Diploma, and is the current Assistant Coach of the Missouri Comets, a professional indoor soccer team in the MISL.
+Vlatko holds an “A” License, NSCAA Goalkeeping Diploma, NSCAA Premier Diploma, and is the current Head Coach of the Missouri Comets, a professional indoor soccer team in the MISL.
 He has held positions as Director of Coaching for Futura FC, Sporting Blue Valley ECNL Director, and assistant collegiate coach.
 He was head coach of the Kansas City Kings of the PASL, and head coach of the girls ODP program for Missouri.
 He is the Co-Founder and Director of Coaching at KHMAC Futbol Club.
 As a youth coach, he has won four (4) Missouri State Championships and a Youth National Championship.

 Vlatko played professionally for 6 seasons in Europe for clubs such as Rbotnicki FC, Vardar, and Makedonija GP.
 He played indoor professionally in the NPSL for the Wichita Wings, and in the MISL for the Kansas City Comets, California Cougars, and the Philadelphia Kixx.
 During his time in the MISL he received several accolades, including two All-Star selections for the Kansas City Comets.